 2.1 The regatta will be governed by:

-- the rules as defined in the 2017 – 2020 Racing Rules of Sailing (RRS) of World Sailing (WS) and the Prescriptions of Australian Sailing (AS)
+- The rules as defined by the Racing Rules of Sailing (RRS) of World Sailing (WS) and the Prescriptions of Australian Sailing (AS)

-- the Australian Sailing (AS) Special Regulations Part 1
+- The Australian Sailing (AS) Special Regulations Part 1 or 2 (as applicable)

 - For boats entered in the Sports Boat Class, the Australian Sports Boat Association rules will apply.

-- For boats entered in AMS Passage Class, the current AMS rules will apply
+- For boats entered in ORC Passage Class, the current ORC rules will apply.

 - For boats entered in Multi-Hull racing Class the Offshore Multi-Hull Rule (OMR) will apply.

-2.2 Backstay pennants and regatta hull stickers may be provided by the organizers, and, if supplied shall be displayed by each competing boat throughout Airlie Beach Race Week 2020.
+2.2 [NP] Backstay pennants and regatta hull stickers may be provided by the organizers, and, if supplied shall be displayed by each competing boat throughout Airlie Beach Race Week 2023.

-2.3 Each boat shall be crewed by at least two persons over the age of 19 years.
+2.3 Each boat, with the exception of the WETA 4.4 Trimaran, shall be crewed by at least two persons over the age of 19.

-2.4 Attention is drawn to the RRS Part 1 and to Fundamental Rule 4.
+2.4 Attention is drawn to the RRS Part 1 and to Fundamental Rules 3 and 4.

-2.7 One-Design boats shall comply with their class rules at all times whilst racing in IRC and One Design Classes unless these have been modified by the class association.
+2.7 One-Design boats shall comply with their class rules at all times whilst racing in IRC, OMR and One Design Classes unless these have been modified by the class association.

 2.8 A boat chartered or on loan may carry national letters or sail numbers in contravention of her class rules.
 A yacht without identification numbers on the main and headsail and spinnaker shall display bow numbers on each side of the hull, placed no more than one metre from the bow, for the duration of the event.
 This amends RRS 77.
 Bow numbers may be available at registration.